AresMUSH/aresmush.com/tutorials/install/oneclick.md

 1. You create a DigitalOcean droplet from the 1-click image, which comes with all the software you need already pre-installed.
 2. You configure your game.

+> **Full Disclosure:** I get a referral bonus from DigitalOcean if you sign up for an account using [this referral link](http://www.digitalocean.com/?refcode=5c07173bc1f2), but you also get a starter credit.
+The referral bonus helps keep the doors at [AresCentral](/arescentral.html) open.
+Using the referral link is *not* required for the 1-Click Droplet, but is appreciated.

 ## 1-Click Droplet Terms of Service